Warren Group – Studio Deluxe

-Warren Group | Studio Deluxe is a graphic design firm located in the Beacon Laundry Building, part of the Helms Bakery Complex, in Culver City, California.
+Warren Group | Studio Deluxe is a graphic design firm located in the Beacon Laundry Building, which is part of the Helms Bakery Complex, in Culver City, California.
 The firm was founded by creative director Linda Warren in 1984.

-Warren Group | Studio Deluxe has won awards in various design competitions, including the American Center of Design 100 Show, Annual Report 100, and Art Directors Clubs of New York and California.
+Warren Group | Studio Deluxe won awards in various design competitions, including the American Center of Design 100 Show, Annual Report 100, and Art Directors Clubs of New York and California.
 Its work has been mentioned in online and print venues, such as Apple, Graphics Inc., Communication Arts, How and Print Magazine, and selected for the U.S. Library of Congress Permanent Design Collection.
 The firm's annual report for Junior Blind of America is included in Designing for the Greater Good: "The Best in Cause-Related Marketing and Nonprofit Design."

 Design background

 Warren Group | Studio Deluxe’s work focuses on print and online formats, and includes corporate identities, branding systems, print campaigns, publications and websites.
 For its efforts on behalf of clients in the fields of education and healthcare, the firm has been recognized by the Association of American Medical Colleges, Council for Advancement and Support of Education, University and College Designers Association, and the Healthcare Public Relations and Marketing Association.

 Linda Warren is a former president of the Art Director’s Club of Los Angeles and a member of the AIGA, the nation’s largest design organization.
 She is a graduate of Occidental College, Los Angeles, and attended the Ecole de Cuisine, Ritz Escoffier, Paris.
 She is also an adjunct professor in the graphic design department of Santa Monica College, Los Angeles.

 Warren Group | Studio Deluxe’s clients include The Aquarium of the Pacific, Aramark, The California Avocado Commission, The Capital Group Companies, Carnegie Mellon University Press, Children's Hospital Los Angeles, The Coffee Bean & Tea Leaf, The Doheny Eye Institute, Keck Graduate Institute of Applied Life Sciences, The Information Sciences Institute at USC, Junior Blind of America, Loyola High School, Manet Community Health Center, Marymount College, St. Paul the Apostle Catholic Community, Occidental College, Outer Cape Health Services, The Saban Research Institute, The University of Southern California, and The Walt Disney Company.